 Johanna Hurme co-founded the Winnipeg-based practice 5468796 Architecture with Sasa Radulovic in 2007.
 Originally from Finland, Johanna immigrated to Canada in 1996, where she obtained her Bachelor of Environmental Design degree and Master of Architecture degree from the University of Manitoba Faculty of Architecture (FAUM).
-Working around a single table, the firm of 18 has achieved national and international recognition and its work has been published in over 150 books and publications.
-Johanna brings an editorial eye to all of 5468796’s work and is an intuitive thinker, often setting the conceptual tone for 5468796’s projects.
+Johanna brings an editorial eye to all of 5468796's work and is an intuitive thinker, often setting the conceptual tone for 5468796's project.
+Working around a single table, the firm of 20 has achieved national and international recognition and its work has been published in over 200 books and publications, including the 2020 DOMUS top 50 Guide.